Taurus (Marvel Comics): Thanos' Taurus

-The fourth Taurus is an unnamed man and a member of Thanos' incarnation of the Zodiac.
+The fourth Taurus is an unnamed man and a member of Thanos' incarnation of Zodiac.
 He and the other Zodiac members are killed when Thanos abandons them on the self-destructing Helicarrier, with Cancer being the only survivor.

 Powers and abilities

 Taurus wore a costume that he designed, of synthetic stretch fabric and leather, reinforced with kevlar.
 The costume came with an armored helmet with horns constructed of an unknown hard material, making them formidable weapons.
 His personal fighting style involved bull-like charges at opponents with his lowered horns.
-He also controls the Zodiac's "Star-Blazer" energy weapons invented by Darren Bentley; these included the Star-Blazer handgun which fired intense blasts of stellar energy, and the Star-Blazer cannon which was a larger, more powerful version of the handgun.
+He also controls Zodiac's "Star-Blazer" energy weapons invented by Darren Bentley; these included the Star-Blazer handgun which fired intense blasts of stellar energy, and the Star-Blazer cannon which was a larger, more powerful version of the handgun.
 Cornelius van Lunt was a normal human with no superhuman powers.
 He had a degree in business administration and was a skilled businessman, organizer, and strategist.
 He was also an amateur astrologer with extensive knowledge of astrology.

 In its original form, the android Taurus had retractable horns mounted on its arms and attached to cables so that it can be fired at opponents.
 It also possessed internal sensors enabling it to detect heat.
 In its second form, the android Taurus had enhanced strength and was immune to energy blasts.

 The Ecliptic version of Taurus had superhuman strength and carried the Zodiac teleportation device.

-Thanos' Taurus wears a special suit given to him by Thanos which enables him to possess super-strength and transform into a minotaur-like form.
+Thanos' Taurus wears a special suit given to him by Thanos which enables him to possess super-strength and transform into a Minotaur-like form.